chadstewart/engineering-sandbox/README.md

 Auth is currently handled by Auth0 where the user can sign in on the Front-End application and certain API Endpoints are only accessible with valid Access Tokens.

+### Infrastructure

+#### Development

+In development, the app runs mainly in various Docker Containers which as spun up using `docker compose --profile *profile name* up`.
+There are 3 profiles available:

+- frontend: Spins up the React app and the Storybook instance
+- backend: Spins up the API Gateway, Monolithic API server, Redis and PostgreSQL databases
+- full: Spins up all services listed above

+#### Production

+In production, the Front-End is deployed to AWS S3 and CloudFront and the APIs are deployed to AWS Lambda.
+The database is deployed to Supabase.
+Redis is currently not being used in production.

 ## Deployment

 This application is deployed to various AWS services.
 GitHub Actions are used for CI / CD, with actions deploying each package independently whenever there's a change detected in the folder of a particular package.